Limitations of Using Excel as a PowerApps Data Source

 Understanding Excel’s File Size Constraints

+Moreover, PowerApps automatically introduces a unique identifier for each row in Excel through a column called PowerAppsId.
 This addition can inadvertently inflate the file size, possibly pushing it beyond the 2MB limit even if the original spreadsheet was under that threshold.

 Gallery’s Record Display Limitation

-This limit is defined by the data row limit for non-delegable queries, with the maximum limit set at 2000.
-Consequently, any attempt to access rows beyond this 2000-record ceiling will fail.
+The gallery control, by default, showcases only the first 500 records from your data source.
+This limit is governed by the data row limit for non-delegable queries, with the maximum set at 2000 records.
+Consequently, any attempt to access rows beyond this 2000-record ceiling will fail to load additional data, resulting in incomplete data views.

 Challenges with Gallery and Search Functionality